 Tip #5: Teamwork makes the dream work

-The best relationships are working as a team.
+The best relationships are ones where the couple works as a team.
 Helping each other and realizing that both of you are contributing to the relationship and household, even if it’s not just financially, is essential.

 Celebrate your financial success